6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 The *Decaf Specification* is the grammar of the language, which you will need to separate into a scanner specification and a parser specification.
 You will then implement the scanner and parser, either from scratch in the programming language of your choice, or by using a scanner generator (such as `lex`, `flex`, `jflex`, `antlr`) and parser generator (such as `yacc`, `bison`, `cup`, `antlr`) of your choice.

-There will be a short report required that will help us understand the approach you decided to take.
+There will be a short report that will help us understand the approach (i.e. hand-written, parser generator, programming language choice) you decided to take.

 ### Phase 2: Intermediate Representation (IR) and Semantic Checking